 A student returning from a leave of absence must enroll for the following Fall or Spring Semester or provide a written request for a leave of absence extension (a leave of absence may not exceed one year throughout the student’s degree program).

-A student who does not register or who does not secure an approved leave of absence extension each semester will be considered to have withdrawn and will be dropped from the program and from candidacy for the degree.
-Approval of a Petition for Reinstatement will be required for reinstatement.
-For more information, visit the Graduate School Web site at http://graduateschool.utsa.edu.
+A student who does not register or who does not secure an approved leave of absence extension each semester may not return to the University without applying for readmission to the graduate program and must pay the Graduate School application fee.